olibu/webclipper/README.md

 # Todo:

 * Sizecheck for images
-* PWA
-* Storage if Web Clips for later changes
+* Storage of Web Clips for later changes

 # Releases